 Can Chickens Eat Kiwi?
 Nourish Your Flock with This Fruit!

-Understanding its benefits and risks is essential to evaluate its consequences for chickens.
+Understanding its benefits and risks is essential to evaluate its consequences for the flock.
 Learning how to prepare and serve it to our flock will make it a safe treat.
-So, let’s peel back the layers and explore the helpful knowledge about serving Kiwi fruit to chickens.
+So, let’s peel back the layers and explore the helpful knowledge about serving Chinese gooseberry.

 can chickens eat kiwi